 According to Tam Fry, from National Obesity Forum this disease is a threat.
-A threat that can lead to bankruptcy in the NHS so there is a need for urgent action.
+This a threat that can lead to bankruptcy in the NHS so there is a need for urgent action.
 It is crucial to get high-risk patients to improve their diet and start being more active.

 Now, this will cost.
 However, one should see it as an investment in the future.
 The benefits are worthwhile from a financial and health perspective.

 Baker notes that this approach is in fact cost-effective way when it comes to controlling a condition which at the moment costs the NHS £8.8 billion per year.
 They want to make sure that people with the highest risk have access to the necessary care.

 Experts warn that this chronic disease could bankrupt NHS.
 This is because the amount of money spent on it in one decade is higher by around two-thirds.